wsoula/dockerfiles/README.md

 Projects
 ---
+* exrex - generate example text for the given regex
 * MimicMania - text to speech and voice cloning
 * cdktf-cli - instructions on use a different repo's Dockerfile
 * seashells - host output of piped commands